| ---------- | Tenstorrent Transformer Training |

 At the moment, this also means that there’s no way to comment.
 It’s not like I was getting tons of them before, so I may or may not bring them back.

 If you want to comment on a post here, send an email to ~remexre/public-inbox@lists.sr.ht — I’ll make an effort to link them here, and maybe build something to do this if I’m getting more than two or three per year.
-To view the archives of that list, see here.
+This list is also archived publically.

 Using Nix Flakes and direnv to manage a dev shell for projects that don’t use Nix